panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 }
 ```

 The template literal that determines the class name is difficult to understand.
+It has 2 ternary operators and a mix of string literals.

 In this situation, I suggest avoiding the template strings in favor of the tool [classnames](https://github.com/JedWatson/classnames).
-It constructs the class name string
+The tool constructs the class name string
-in a more expressive and declarative way.
+in a declarative and more expressive way.

-Let's refactor the component to use the classnames tool:
+Let's refactor the component to use `classnames`:

 ```jsx{4-7}
 import classNames from 'classnames';